Lytes Cary Manor - an Arts and Crafts inspired garden

 Henry Lyte was a keen herbalist and gardener and lived at Lytes Cary Manor in 1550s.
 His son Thomas wrote that he grew apples, pears, plums, grapes, cherries, walnuts and peaches.
 Sadly during the decline of the property in the Victorian period, much of the original garden was lost.

 Sir Walter Jenner passed away in 1948, leaving Lytes Cary to the National Trust.
-The Manor was let in 1955 to Jeremy Chittenden and his wife Biddy who both worked tirelessly over the next 45 years to transform the gardens into those we enjoy today.
+The Manor was let in 1955 to Jeremy Chittenden and his wife Biddy who both worked tirelessly over the next 45 years to transform the gardens into those we now know.